towardsdata/towardsdata.github.io/_posts/inter-process-communication/webhook/2023-09-03-introduction-to-webhook.markdown

 * **Use cases**: Webhooks are typically used for real-time notifications, while APIs handle a wide range of operations, such as data retrieval and updates.

 Depending on the application's specific needs and use cases, one may choose to make use of an API or a webhook.

+## Webhooks vs. gRPCs

+gRPC is a framework for building high-performance, open-source RPC-based communication between applications, while webhooks are a mechanism for event-driven communication, often used for real-time notifications and integration with external services.
+The choice between gRPC and webhooks will rely on our application's integration needs, communication preferences, and performance requirements.